 In addition, staying up-to-date with regular podiatry appointments can prevent small problems from becoming larger ones, helping to reduce the overall risk of foot injuries while playing basketball.

-If you are suffering from a sports-related foot injury, contact Dr. Ed Davis at South Texas Podiatry for advanced care and techniques that can help diagnose your problem and work to discover the root of the issue.
-Don't wait, schedule a free consultation directly from our website today.
+If you are suffering from a foot injury, contact at for advanced care and techniques that can help diagnose your problem and work to discover the root of the issue.
+Don't wait, directly from our website today.